Trader Horn (1973 film): Production

+The movie was originally announced as a big budget production for MGM-EMI.

 The film was primarily shot on the backlot at the Metro-Goldwyn-Mayer studios in Culver City, California.
-The script, set during the First World War ignores the plot of the 1931 film about the discovery of a white jungle queen.
+The script, set during the First World War, ignores the plot of the largely fictitious 1931 film about the discovery of a white jungle queen.
 The new story is written to use colourised footage from the MGM films King Solomon's Mines (1950), and Mogambo (1953).

 Rod Taylor felt, with the end of the Vietnam War, the time was right for old-fashioned hero movies to make a comeback.

 Rod Taylor performed his own stunt riding on a zebra in the picture, actually taming the animal in the process.